Television in Germany: Cable

-DVB-C transmission started in 2004 with pay TV Premiere and digital versions of the analogue channels.
+DVB-C transmission started in 2004 with pay television Premiere and digital versions of the analogue channels.

 The rather late changeover to DVB was caused both by the long process of selling the infrastructure of former monopolist Deutsche Telekom to others and the fact that the cable network ends at the curb or property, with the in-house cable in large apartment buildings being operated by a different company.
 Due to this, the new owners of Deutsche Telekom's cable network were in many cases not able to offer new products directly to the viewer.

 By 2006, there were three major cable operators, Unity Media in Hesse, North Rhine-Westphalia and Baden-Württemberg and by far the largest, Kabel Deutschland in the other 13 states.
-Today, all companies offer about 200 TV channels by DVB-C, which includes some 70 channels at no extra charge as well as a number of pay-per-view offers and subscription-based packages (like the HD-broadcasts of privately owned channels, comparable to HD+ on satellite).
-In addition to that pay TV broadcaster Sky Deutschland is also available.
+Today, all companies offer about 200 television channels by DVB-C, which includes some 70 channels at no extra charge as well as a number of pay-per-view offers and subscription-based packages (like the HD-broadcasts of privately owned channels, comparable to HD+ on satellite).
+In addition to that pay television broadcaster Sky Deutschland is also available.

 In some very large apartment complexes a number of local and national companies operate an in-house cable network which is fed solely by its own satellite antenna on the building, not the local cable operator.
-The satellite channels are either transcoded into analogue transmission, receivable by any TV set without extra equipment, or into DVB-C.
+The satellite channels are either transcoded into analogue transmission, receivable by any television set without extra equipment, or into DVB-C.

 As of 2014, still 17.2% of Germany transmits television with analogue cable signals, compared to 29.1% of digital cable; this similar to the situation in the Netherlands, Sweden and Belgium, where analogue cable is also still widely used.